AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    >
    >* Cloud accounts are associated with your Adobe Analytics user account.
 Other users cannot use or view cloud accounts that you configure.
    >
-   >* You can edit any locations that you create from [Components > Locations](/help/components/locations/configure-import-accounts.md)
+   >* You can edit any locations that you create from the Locations manager in [Components > Locations](/help/components/locations/configure-import-accounts.md)

    ![Data feed destination drop-down menu](assets/datafeed-destinations-dropdown.png)